YufanWu147/SCOPE.CTN/docs/articles/PF_Xenium.md

 ## 1. Preparing input data

-The `rds` file containing a Seurat object of this dataset can be downloaded from Gene Expression Omnibus (GEO) under accesssion number [GSE250346](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE250346).
+The `rds` file containing a Seurat object of this dataset can be downloaded from Gene Expression Omnibus (GEO) under accession number [GSE250346](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE250346).
 We downloaded the
 `GSE250346_Seurat_GSE250346_CORRECTED_SEE_RDS_README_082024.rds` file